Higher Amps: Are They Always Better for Your Battery?

 To understand battery performance, you first need to grasp what amps, or amperes, are.
 Amps measure the flow of electric current in a circuit.
 Picture water flowing through a pipe; amps represent the volume of water passing through at any given moment.
 More amps indicate a stronger current and, consequently, the capacity to power devices more effectively.

 Part 2.
-What is Amps related To?
+What is battery Amps related to?

 Amps are interconnected with several critical battery parameters: